 - Soft Allocation—A striped bar in the timeline represents a soft allocation; this means that a team member or unnamed resource is tentatively “penciled in” to work on the project; an unnamed resource is always soft allocated.

 - Overallocated—An overallocation occurs when a team member's (soft/hard) allocations have exceeded their capacity for any period of time across all the member's projects.
 A team member's capacity is determined by their Custom/Default Workweek and Holiday Calendars.
 Overallocated resources are highlighted in red.

 - Scheduled—A thin, solid line at the bottom of an allocation represents that a resource has scheduled hours for task(s) in a project.
-Hovering over this thin line will show you the total number of hours scheduled for each day.
+Hovering over this thin line will show you the total number of hours scheduled for each day, week, or month—depending on your view.
 These hours can be adjusted based on what the project manager believes is necessary to complete a project via the Resource Planner.

 - Unavailable—The compactly-striped gray bars represent days that a resource is unavailable for work (e.g. holidays and weekends).
 Unnamed resources use the Mavenlink default workweek/holiday calendar.
 Team members use the calendars assigned to them based on their department or geography.